-In 2018, we revised our strategy and will focus on its rollout and implementation in 2019.
+We revised our strategy in 2018 and focused on its rollout and implementation in 2019.
 The six value tracks used in our previous strategy live on in our strategy wheel, providing employees a clearer picture of the railroad's strategic intent.
-The individual strategic elements work together to turn the wheel, driving Union Pacific forward:
+The following individual strategic elements work together to turn the wheel, driving Union Pacific forward:

-- Highly Efficient Operations.
-Driving down cost and removing waste helps us to be more competitive, enabling us to enter new markets.
-The faster we turn our assets – whether it's a locomotive or a freight car – the more we can do with our investment.
+- Highly Efficient Operations .
+Driving down cost and removing waste helps us be more competitive, enabling us to enter new markets.
+The faster we turn our assets – whether it's a locomotive or a freight car – the bigger the return on our investment

 - Industry-Leading Customer Experience.
 Continuously improving the customer journey provides higher levels of service and better transparency into customers' transportation supply chains, helping them win in their markets.

 - Secure Appropriate Business.
 Selling products that fit our business model versus developing boutique services builds a consistent, balanced network.
-We will continue finding solutions customers value, but they also must optimize our network.
+We will continue finding solutions that customers value, but those services also must optimize our network.